fizzed/font-mfizz/DEVELOPMENT.md

 Execute this:

-    ./create-package.sh
+    src/create-package.sh

 This will re-generate the font directory in the root of the repo.
+Browse a preview of your new font by opening this in your browser

+    target/preview.html

 ## Known issues